citusdata/postgresql-topn/README.md

 ## Why use TopN
 Calculating TopN elements in a set by by applying count, sort, and limit is simple.
 As data sizes increase however, this method becomes slow and resource intensive.

-The `TopN` extension enables you to serve instant and approximate results to TopN queries.
+The open source `TopN` extension enables you to serve instant and approximate results to TopN queries.
 To do this, you first materialize top values according to some criteria in a data type.
 You can then incrementally update these top values, or merge them on-demand across different time intervals.

+`TopN` was originally created to help [Citus Data](https://www.citusdata.com) customers, who needed to scale out their PostgreSQL databases across dozens of machines.
+These customers needed to compute top values over terabytes of data in less than a second.
+We realized that the broader Postgres community could benefit from `TopN`, and decided to open source it for all users.

 ## How does TopN work
-The `TopN` approximation algorithm keeps a predefined number of frequent items and counters.
+The TopN approximation algorithm keeps a predefined number of frequent items and counters.
 If a new item already exists among these frequent items, the algorithm increases the item's frequency counter.
 Else, the algorithm inserts the new item into the counter list when there is enough space.
 If there isn't enough space, the algorithm evicts an existing entry from the bottom half of its list.

 You can increase the algoritm's accuracy by increasing the predefined number of frequent items/counters.